7 Secrets to Making Public Relations Work for YouWednesday, 02 September 2015

 The Century House, Latham

-Welcome New Members!Tuesday, 23 June 2015
+Welcome New Members!Tuesday, 01 September 2015

 Please welcome the following new members who have joined the Rensselaer County Regional Chamber.
 Be sure to introduce yourself at upcoming events!

-If you're a future member interested in joining, or you're a member who knows of a great prospective member, please contact the Chamber at 518.274.7020.
+If you are interested in joining, or you're a member who knows of a great prospective member, please contact the Chamber at 518.274.7020.

 Say Hello to Our New York!Tuesday, 10 March 2015Say Hello to Our New York - The Tech Valley Young Professionals Network (YPN) has produced a fast-paced, four-minute video proving the lifestyle young professionals are looking for is readily available in the Capital Region!
 This is why we Love New York: